brunnowski/spyn/TERMS_OF_SERVICE.md

 ## 8. Intellectual Property

-### 8.1 SPYN's Rights
+### 8.1 STPZ's Rights
-- The SPYN name, logo, and design are our intellectual property
+- The STPZ name, logo, and design are our intellectual property
 - The Service's source code and functionality are protected
 - You may not copy, modify, or reverse engineer the Service